What We Do:

 How We Support Faculty:

-The Grants and Research Office supports scholarly inquiry in a number of important ways.
+The Undergraduate Research Opportunities Program supports scholarly inquiry in a number of important ways.
 At the core of our mission is a commitment to assist faculty and staff as they seek funding from governmental agencies to support research, curricular enhancement and reform, and partnerships with communities outside of the University of St. Thomas.

 If you are a faculty or staff member at the University of St. Thomas, we can help you: